pMan/distributed-url-shortener/README.md

 * this application image

 All images are downloaded from Docker hub and run locally.
 They don't save state on exit.

+Run `docker compose stop` to stop all services.

 ### 2. Run manually
 In this case, you need to have a zookeeper cluster and postgres database up and running.
 Edit the `src/main/resources/application.properties` file, update zookeeper and datasource configuration properties.
 Then run below command.